RobinQu/grunt-writer/README.md

 ### documentOptions

-Options used to configure `Document` class
+Options used to configure `Document` class.
+These options will affect all document class.

+### documentTypes

+Register custom docuemnt types

 ## Convert flow